LautaroMartVillalba/L-Boot-API/README.md

 - No blank data.
 - No empty data.
 - If not interfere in DataBase: return (in a successful query) the received value, or (in a not successful query) a null or empty value.
-- if interfere in DataBase: return (in a correct and complete execution) a messagge that inform the successful task; or (in a incorrect or incomplete execution) an custom exception managed with ExceptionHandler.
+- if interfere in DataBase: return (in a correct and complete execution) a messagge that inform the successful task; or (in an incorrect or incomplete execution) a custom exception managed with ExceptionHandler.

 ##### ExceptionHandlers
-- ExceptionDTO: containg the exception parameters to return a specefic message (now just have one type String messagge).
+- ExceptionDTO: contain the exception parameters to return a specefic message (now just have one type String messagge).
-- Organization: for each entity will be one package with two packages -> Advice & Types
-Types: Exception classes for each problem will may be in the execution.
+- Organization: for each entity will be one package with two packages -> Advice & Types: Exception classes for each problem will may be in the execution.
 Advice: Use `@RestControllerAdvice` and `@ExceptionHandler` to manage custom exceptions and return a customized message with ResponseEntity<> constructed by ExceptionDTO using Builder Pattern and a HttpStatus.

 ## Controllers